williamzebrowskI/williamzebrowski/README.md

 ## Who I am  👨‍💻

- * I'm a Software QA Analyst with 2 years experience.
+ * I'm a QA Engineer with 2 years experience.

- * I have a strong passion in testing and creating automation test scripts in Python & Javascript.
+ * I have a strong passion in testing and creating automation in Python & Javascript.

- * Accumulated over 14 Python Certificates.
+ * Accumulated over 15 Python Certificates.

  ## I’m currently learning  🌱